Bullish definition

 A bearish trend or bear market represents a falling market price, a financial market in which prices are falling or are expected to fall.
 Usually, a bearish equity market refers to a pessimistic downtrend.

-For traders, being bearish believes that the asset value will decrease and is the opposite of bullish.
-A trade may be bearish about a particular category of assets or a specific company, currency.
+For traders, being bearish, it believes that the asset value will decrease and is the opposite of bullish.
+A trade may be bearish about a particular category of assets or a specific company or currency.
 The trader may only have a bearish opinion and not act on it.
-Alternately he may sell his assets, going short on the asset.
-The term bear or bearish is derived from the bear’s behavior, which strikes downwards using its paws, and pushes the prices downwards.
-A bear market also called a downtrend, is noticed when an asset’s prices are falling over time, typically over the years or months.
+Alternatively, he may sell his assets, going short on the asset.
+The term bear or bearish is derived from the bear’s behavior, which strikes downwards using its paws and pushes the prices downwards.
+A bear market also called a downtrend, is noticed when an asset’s prices fall over time, typically over the years or months.

-Why called a bear market?
+Why is it called a bear market?
 It is because of how a bear attacks its prey—swiping its paws downward.

 Though trading is usually associated with purchasing at a low price and selling when the price increases, traders can also profit by selling when prices are high and purchasing the same asset when prices reduce.
 A trader who is shorting or being short will sell at a high price, hoping to buy the same asset later at a low price.
 The term short selling is also used for short.
-In the forex and futures market, traders can short it anytime they wish.
+In the forex and futures market, traders can short it anytime.
 However, there are restrictions on the stocks that may be shorted in the stock market and when they can be shorted.
-If any trader claims that he is shorting any asset, he believes that prices will reduce.
+If any trader claims to be shorting any asset, he believes prices will reduce.

 Conclusion

-A trader should act on his bullish or bearish opinion only if he has a clear trading strategy that is well tested.
-A trader must understand these terms since they are used extensively in financial news, market analysis, and other articles on trading all kinds of assets.
+A trader should act on his bullish or bearish opinion only if he has a clear trading strategy that is well-tested.
+A trader must understand these terms since they are used extensively in financial news, market analysis, and other articles on trading assets.